hoffmangroup/segway/doc/segway.rst

                           try each float in PROGRESSION as the number of gibibytes of memory to allocate in turn (default 2,3,4,6,8,10,12,14,15)
+      -S SIZE, --split-sequences=SIZE
+                          split up sequences that are larger than SIZE bp (default 2000000)
       -v NUM, --verbosity=NUM
                           show messages with verbosity NUM
-      --drm-opt=OPT       specify an option to be passed to the distributed resource manager
+      --cluster-opt=OPT   specify an option to be passed to the cluster manager

     Flags:
       -c, --clobber       delete any preexisting files